Printana Remote

 You can use acrylic paint/ink or sharpie marker.
 Toning allows you to more easily see the cuts you are making.

-Proofing a plate / Carbon paper method (This method reverses image to "Right" reading.)
+Proofing a plate / Carbon paper method 1 -by hand (This method reverses image to "Right" reading.)

 Proofing a plate / Graphite Rubbing method (This method does not reverse the image).

-You can also sprinkle talc onto the block and use a Matt chip card the talc into the lines and off the printing areas.
+Talc method / You can also sprinkle talc onto the block and use a Matt chip card the talc into the lines and off the printing areas.
+Make sure you remove the talc prior to printing.

 Likewise, you can ink the block and pull a proof.
 Then ghost it and continue to make alterations as needed.